 Employers should reflect on the current state of their company in order to figure out what they are doing right and what still needs improvement.
 Are their employees happy?
 Is the company cultivating a healthy company culture?
-How can they attract new talent after a global pandemic?
+How can they attract new talent?
 How to retain current employees?
 The work that they put into rebranding now could still have a positive impact in the future.

-This article will help to break down what employer branding is as well as how it can be improved, through things like employer value propositions, even during a time of global crisis.
+This article will help to break down what employer branding is as well as how it can be improved, through things like employer value propositions.

 What is employer branding?

 Employer branding is an employer’s reputation as a place of work.
 It is how your past and present employees speak about what it is like to work for you when explaining what they do to their family and friends.
-It is the image that you portray on your company’s Instagram.
-It is the rumored, or accurate, associations that spring to mind when someone mentions that they work for a particular company could also play an important role.
+Another thing to consider is the image that you portray on your company’s Instagram.
+The rumoured, or accurate, associations that spring to mind when someone mentions that they work for a particular company could also play an important role.

 All organisations will have their own employer brand whether they plan to or not however, a business does have the power to control how their organisation is perceived in the outside world by improving their branding strategy.

-However, in this age of online sharing, social media and Glassdoor reviews, satisfied employees are often a company’s best chance at having a good reputation.
-This means that organisations, first and foremost, should treat their employees well and instil their company’s core values from day one if they want their own employer branding to be genuinely successful.
+However, in this age of online sharing, social media and Google reviews, satisfied employees are often a company’s best chance at having a good reputation.
+This means that organisations, first and foremost, should treat their employees well and instill their company’s core values from day one if they want their own employer branding to be genuinely successful.

 How important is employer branding?

 The bottom line is that employer branding is very important.
 A company is able to stand out from other similar organisations if their employer branding strategy is strong.
-It also gives businesses a unique advantage when it comes to attracting the most talented employees as a solid branding strategy will encourage more candidates to apply.
+It also gives businesses a unique advantage when it comes to a solid branding strategy that will encourage more candidates to apply.
 After all, everyone wants to work somewhere that they have heard treats their employees well or that comes with cool perks instead of somewhere that does nothing to help their employees.